Lightning-AI/pytorch-lightning/docs/source/starter/converting.rst

 3. Configure the Training Logic
 *******************************

-Lightning automates the training loop for you and manages all the associated components, such as epoch and batch tracking, optimizer and schedulers, metrics reduction.
+Lightning automates the training loop for you and manages all of the associated components such as: epoch and batch tracking, optimizers and schedulers, and metric reduction.
 As a user, you just need to define how your model behaves with a batch of training data within the :meth:`~pytorch_lightning.core.lightning.LightningModule.training_step` method.
 When using Lightning, simply override the :meth:`~pytorch_lightning.core.lightning.LightningModule.training_step` method which takes the current ``batch`` and the ``batch_idx`` as arguments.
 Optionally, it can take ``optimizer_idx`` if your LightningModule defines multiple optimizers within its